joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 because tables in SQL are inherently unsorted.
 So instead, SQL has to resort to simple and innefficently algorithms like scanning every row.

-## Sorting a Table in SQL Using an Index

 For a particular query, one can often significantly improve the efficiency of the querying using an index.
 An index is a sorted